transcriptionpro/wuc-new/_altcoins/augur.md

 <h4>How do I purchase $REP?</h4>

-<p>If you missed out on purchasing during the token sale, you can still get your hands on some REP. Reputation is now sold on a number of third party crypto exchanges and markets, including Poloniex, Kraken, Bittrex, Gatecoin, and ShapeShift.</p>
+<p>If you missed out on purchasing during the token sale, you can still get your hands on some REP. Reputation is now sold on a number of <a href="/video-ethereum-name-service-ens-release/">third party crypto exchanges and markets</a>, including Poloniex, Kraken, Bittrex, Gatecoin, and ShapeShift.</p>

 <p>Please be careful and weary of OTC trades in Slack groups, Bitcoin forums, etc. It’s suggested to purchase through an exchange for the increased safety of your trade.
 If you are looking to purchase a large amount, it’s recommended that you get in contact with an Augur team member and we can help point you in the right direction.</p>